julelang/manual/src/std/fmt.md

 ```jule
 async fn Fprintf(mut w: io::Writer, fmt: string, args: ...any)!
 ```
 Prints result of formatting to w\.
-See documentation of the \[Sprint\] function for formatting\.
+See documentation of the \[Sprintf\] function for formatting\.
 Forwards errors, if any\.

 ## Printf
 ```jule
 fn Printf(fmt: string, args: ...any)
 ```
 Prints result of formatting to stdout\.
-See documentation of the \[Sprint\] function for formatting\.
+See documentation of the \[Sprintf\] function for formatting\.
 Panics if any error appears\.
 Write operation is blocking\.

 ## Print
 ```jule